Gandi/gandi.cli/gandicli.man.rst

 * ``gandi sshkey info resource`` show details of an SSH key: name and fingeprint.
 Possible option are ``--id`` which also show the id of theSSH key and ``--value`` which show the content of the SSH key.

 * ``gandi sshkey list`` show all the SSH keys registered.
 Possible option are ``--id`` which add numeric identificator and ``--limit INTEGER`` which show only a subset of the SSH keys.

+* ``gandi status`` shows the current status for all services as seen on status.gandi.net.
+Possible option is to provide a service name to the command to retrieve only the status of this service.

 * ``gandi vhost create`` add a virtual host.
 Mandatory options are ``--vhost TEXT`` for the fully qualified domain name (FQDN like host.domain.tld) and ``--paas TEXT`` for the Simple Hosting instance on which it will create the virtual host, ``--alter-zone`` will update the domain zone.
 Creation can be done as background process using the option ``--background`` (or ``--bg``).